Dharan23/BNotesApp/README.md

 # BNotesApp
 Simple example using Android Architecture Components,

-What Android Documentation says about these Architecture components is as follows,
+What Android Documentation says about these Architecture components ?

 1. DataBinding
 The Data Binding Library is a support library that allows you to bind UI components in your layouts to data sources in your app using a   declarative format rather than programmatically.